J&J Medical Connect

 The EINSTEIN-Extension Study

-The EINSTEIN-Extension Study2 was a phase 3, randomized, double-blind, event-driven, superiority study comparing XARELTO 20 mg once daily to placebo in patients with confirmed symptomatic PE or DVT who have been treated for 6 to 12 months with XARELTO or VKA.
+The EINSTEIN-Extension Study3 was a phase 3, randomized, double-blind, event-driven, superiority study comparing XARELTO 20 mg OD with placebo in patients with confirmed symptomatic PE or DVT who had been treated for 6 to 12 months with XARELTO or a vitamin K antagonist (VKA).
 The use of nonsteroidal anti-inflammatory drugs and antiplatelet agents was discouraged.
 If indicated, aspirin (up to 100 mg/day), clopidogrel (75 mg/day), or both were allowed.

 Key inclusion/Exclusion Criteria: Patients with objectively confirmed, symptomatic DVT or PE, who had been treated for 6-12 months with acenocoumarol or warfarin (in the EINSTEIN studies or from routine care) or XARELTO (in the EINSTEIN studies), and who had equipoise with respect to the need for continued anticoagulation were included in the study.
 Patients with another indication for a VKA; creatinine clearance (CrCl) <30 mL/min; clinically significant liver disease or an alanine aminotransferase level that was >3x upper limit (ULN) of normal; bacterial endocarditis; active bleeding or a high risk of bleeding; systolic blood pressure (BP) >180 mm Hg or diastolic BP >110 mm Hg; concomitant use of strong cytochrome P450 3A4 inhibitors or inducers; or a life expectancy of <3 months were excluded from this study.